 The Commission has primary responsibility for the impartial, effective administration and implementation of the Act.
 (Section 83111.)
-In this capacity, the Commission has the authority to enforce the Act, and where warranted, initiate an administrative action to seek monetary penalties of up to \$5,000 per violation.
+In this capacity, the Commission has the authority to enforce the Act and, where warranted, initiate an administrative action to seek monetary penalties of up to \$5,000 per violation.
 (Sections 83115.5, 83116(c), 91000.5.)
-Enforcement matters may be resolved by stipulation, a full hearing, default proceeding, or through settlement where the FPPC is a party within another agreement, and, where appropriate, include an Order for Monetary
+Enforcement matters may be

-&lt;sup>1 All statutory references are to the Government Code, unless otherwise indicated.
+1 All statutory references are to the Government Code, unless otherwise indicated.